Advanced Quantitative Social Science Minor

-The minor in Quantitative Psychology provides doctoral students advanced training in the application of advanced psychometric, methodological, and state-of-the-art statistical procedures.
-The minor capitalizes on the expertise of Notre Dame’s outstanding quantitative faculty, and provides graduate students with a thorough basis of quantitative methods that will improve the quality of research in their substantive areas.
-The quantitative minor also equips students with the statistical credentials that facilitate favorable placements in academic positions upon graduation.
+The Advanced Quantitative Social Science Minor (AQSSM) provides doctoral students at Notre Dame advanced training in the application of psychometrics, social science data modeling, and state-of-the-art statistical and (big) data analysis techniques.
+The minor capitalizes on the expertise of Notre Dame’s outstanding faculty who specialize in computing, data analytics, methodology, psychometrics, and statistics to provide graduate students with a thorough basis of advanced data analytical techniques and social science data modeling that will improve the quality of research in their substantive areas.
+AQSSM also equips students with the statistical credentials that facilitate favorable placements in academic or industrial positions upon graduation.

 QSG Weekly Colloquia

-Students must attend weekly colloquia of the Quantitative Studies Group (QSG), PSY 63199, for four semesters.
-PSY 63199 is listed for one-credit per semester, and is graded S/U.
+Students must attend weekly colloquia of the Quantitative Studies Group (QSG, PSY 63199) for two semesters.
+PSY 63199 is listed for one-credit per semester and is graded S/U.

-The quantitative minor requires a total of 24 credit hours: 20 hours of coursework and 4 credits participating in the QSG weekly colloquia.
+In summary, AQSSM requires a minimum of a total of 20 credit hours, with at least 18 hours of coursework and 2 credits participating in the QSG weekly colloquia.

-The Minor in Quantitative Psychology is administered by the program faculty of the quantitative area under the leadership of the area director.
-The area director has discretion to approve course substitutions or other minor requirements (as appropriate).
+AQSSM is administered by the faculty of the Quantitative Psychology area under the leadership of the area director.
+The area faculty have discretion to approve course substitutions or other minor requirements as appropriate.

-When all requirements are completed, students will submit a letter to the area director outlining which courses were taken and when, the course grades, a copy of the 2-page report, and the date of the minor and major QSG presentation.
-A letter verifying the completion of the Quantitative minor will be sent to the student, with copies to the mentor-advisor, the Department and Graduate School.
+When all requirements are completed, students will submit a letter to the Quantitative Psychology area director outlining which courses were taken, when the courses were taken, and the course grades.
+A letter verifying the completion of the minor will be sent to the student, with copies to the Department and Graduate School.

 For students who have taken comparable courses elsewhere, the minor requirements can be modified at the discretion of the faculty in the Quantitative Psychology program.